top of page

 Key Criteria for Selection:

-Credentials: CPA, ASA (Accredited Senior Appraiser), ABV (Accredited in Business Valuation), CFE (Certified Fraud Examiner)
+• Credentials: Look for CPAs, ASA (Accredited Senior Appraiser), ABV (Accredited in Business Valuation), and CFE (Certified Fraud Examiner).

-Prior Testimony: Review deposition and trial experience of your potential experts in similar cases
+• Prior Testimony: Review the deposition and trial experience of potential experts in similar cases.

-Local Reputation: In Harris County, judges and lawyers alike may be familiar with frequent expert witnesses—choose accordingly
+• Local Reputation: In Harris County, judges and lawyers may be familiar with frequent expert witnesses—choose accordingly.

 Example: In a Houston divorce involving multiple commercial properties, the wife’s counsel retained a real estate appraiser with extensive Harris County testimony history.
-The expert’s familiarity with local zoning and appraisal practices made a significant impact on the court's valuation decision.
+The expert’s familiarity with local zoning and appraisal practices significantly impacted the court's valuation decision.

 Expert Vetting Checklist: